 Bruno Sutter, the chair of the woodworking program is a “graduate” of France’s Compagnons du Devoir, a prestigious network of tradespeople who train future generations through a 10-year program that includes full-time employment in a field of work, evening classroom time, and weekend shop training.
 Bruno explained that you don’t really graduate from the Compagnons du Devoir—he has no diploma—though many do not successfully complete the training, which is as much about communal living and building character as it is mastering your trade.

 Bruno was brought to ACBA to help create an American version of his training, which meant figuring out how to squeeze it into four years.
 One aspect of training he feels is important is an introduction to entrepreneurial skills.
 Bruno’s seniors are required to develop an in-depth plan for the business they would eventually like to operate.
-The detailed plan must include a set of architectural plans for the shop they will need.
+The detailed plan must include a set of architectural drawings for the shop they will need.

 Many ACBA graduates do end up working for themselves.
 All end up working.
 A recent survey of three ACBA graduating classes revealed that 100% of graduates are employed in their field of study.
 Leigh explained this early in my visit to the school.
 After seeing the facility, learning how rigorous the program is, seeing the students’ work, and chatting with a few well-qualified instructors, I’m not surprised at all.